top of page

 Given their high data-transfer rate, UHF RFID tags are well suited for applications which require that many items be read simultaneously, such as boxes of goods as they pass through a dock door into a warehouse or marathon racers as they cross a finish line.
 Additionally, due to the longer read range of the tags and readers, other common UHF RFID applications include some electronic toll collection and parking access control.

-GS1 EPCglobal Gen 2 and its twin, ISO/IEC 18000-63 Type C, are the most popular standards for passive RFID in the UHF frequency band from 860 to 960 MHz.
+ISO/IEC 18000-63 is the main standard for passive RFID in the UHF frequency band from 860 to 960 MHz.
 Most applications benefit from the long communication distance of more than 10 meters (32.8 feet) based on wave propagation.
 Applications using these standards include supply chain management and asset tracking.

 Real-Time Location Systems (RTLS)

 Increasing the number of interrogators increases location capabilities.
 Starting with a single interrogator, 1D distance measurements are possible.
 Three-dimensional (3D) positioning is usually performed with three or more interrogators.
-RTLS solutions are usually implemented using active tags with an internal power supply, though research is being done on systems with passive tags as well.
+RTLS solutions are usually implemented using active RFID tags that beacon—that is, they broadcast a signal at set intervals.

-Currently, there are a variety of proprietary systems, some based on one or more of the following: Wi-Fi (IEEE 802.11), ZigBee, infrared, ultrasound, ultra-wideband (UWB) and other various RF technologies.
-Also currently, several standards are published or under discussion:
+Currently, there are a variety of proprietary systems, some based on one or more of the following: Wi-Fi (IEEE 802.11), ZigBee, infrared, ultrasound, ultrawide-band (UWB) and other various RF technologies.

 RFID Alternatives